-Learn about ASDSA Position Statements including statements on Delegation and Truth in Advertising.
-These statements help underpin the need for patient safety in our field, and highlight board certified dermatologists, on-site supervision by physicians and our work to keep the physician as the head of the health care team.
+Learn where ASDSA stands on key issues through our Position Statements.
+ASDSA has statements on more than 25 topics, including on Delegation and Protecting the Public From Practitioner Misrepresentation (TIA).
+These statements help underpin the need for patient safety, and highlight board certified dermatologists, on-site supervision by physicians and our work to keep the physician as the head of the health care team.

 Three ASDSA-created pieces of model legislation help bring our policy visions to the states.
 Whether adopted in whole or part, or even utilized in the regulatory arena, they are tangible ways members can impact state policy:

 defines “medical spa” and “medical director” and requires on-site supervision of non-physician providers performing cosmetic medical procedures.

 addresses non-physicians performing laser procedures without proper training and/or physician oversight.

 allows students to possess and utilize sunscreen in school and day camps without a prescription or physician’s note.